kika/kika/README.md

   * [LinkedIn](https://www.linkedin.com/in/kikap/)

 ### Hobbies
   * I sail boats.
-I don't do it competetively (but my daugther does!) but leisurely.
+I don't do it competitively (but my daugther does!) but leisurely.
 I like to moor the boat in a lonely place and watch sunsets and sunrises for a few days and then sail to next such place.
 I sailed Carribean, Mediterranean and French Polynesia.
   * I started my professional career as a self-taught electronics engineer and still have a soft spot in my heart for electronics, so I sometimes build a tiny computer to do something.